Measure AI Traffic in Webflow: Free and Paid Tools

 How do I measure AI traffic for my Webflow website?

-You can measure AI traffic on two levels: For free via Google Lighthouse, the Generative AI Performance Report of the Google Search Console, the AI Performance Dashboard of Bing Webmaster Tools and the "AI Assistant" channel in Google Analytics 4.
-For more in-depth analysis – such as mentions without clicks, competitive comparisons, or sentiment – paid tools like Ahrefs Brand Radar or AEO Copilot are used.
-Neither of the two levels alone provides a complete picture; however, combined, they form a solid foundation.
-The free methods primarily answer the question "Is anyone actually reaching my site via AI systems?", while the paid tools answer the question "How do I compare to the competition, even if no one has clicked?"
-For most Webflow websites, the free level is perfectly sufficient to start with – the paid level only becomes relevant once AEO becomes strategically more important than a single blog post.
+You can measure AI traffic on two levels: for free via Google Lighthouse, the Generative AI performance report in Google Search Console, the AI performance dashboard in Bing Webmaster Tools, the "AI Assistant" channel in Google Analytics 4 as well as "Clarity Citations" from Microsoft Clarity.
+For more depth—such as mentions without clicks, competitor comparisons, or sentiment—paid tools like Ahrefs Brand Radar or AEO Copilot come into play.
+Neither level provides a complete picture on its own, but combined they form a solid foundation.
+The free methods primarily answer the question, "Is anyone coming to my site via AI systems at all?", while the paid tools answer, "How do I compare to the competition, even if no one has clicked?"
+For most Webflow websites, the free level is perfectly sufficient to start—the paid level only becomes relevant once AEO becomes strategically more important than a single blog post.

 Overview: Which tool shows what?